maoqiuzi/phrase-count-query/README.md

 # phrase-count-query

 Elasticsearch provided several similarity scores by default.
 However, sometimes one might need to use raw count of phrase for his own purpose.
 This plugin provides a query that would return the count of some phrase.
+Most of the codes come from original lucene with some changes made.

 ## Usage